jung2shinho/NNModels/README.md

 Networks for Biomedical Image Segmentation” [2].

 ### 3.2 ResUNet
-The classifier code can be found at the following link: GitHub.
 ResUNet is structured the same way as UNet, but adds residual blocks and pyramid pooling [2].
 Residual blocks feed both the immediately preceding layer as well as layers from further in the past as inputs to the next layer.
 ResUNet uses this idea to build its residual blocks by summing